 Maysville is a somewhat small city located in the state of Kentucky.
 With a population of 8,819 people and three constituent neighborhoods, Maysville is the 44th largest community in Kentucky.

 Maysville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Maysville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Maysville who work in office and administrative support (16.00%), sales jobs (11.67%), and management occupations (9.82%).
+There are especially a lot of people living in Maysville who work in office and administrative support (17.64%), management occupations (9.55%), and healthcare (8.53%).

-The citizens of Maysville are slightly less educated than the national average of 21.84% for the average city or town: 14.26% of adults in Maysville have a bachelor's degree or advanced degree
+The percentage of adults in Maysville with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.78% of adults in Maysville have a bachelor's degree or advanced degree.

 Maysville is a somewhat ethnically-diverse city.
 The people who call Maysville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Maysville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Maysville include Irish, English, Scots-Irish, and Dutch.

 The most common language spoken in Maysville is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Spanish and French.